JustOrangeSFM/FuzzumEngine_RC/README.md

 ## Free, open source and community-driven

-Fuzzum Engine is completely free and open source under the very permissive MIT license
+Fuzzum Engine is completely free and open source under the MIT license

 ## Getting the engine